zarusz/SlimMessageBus/docs/intro.md

 - The dependency injection provider.
 - Declaration of messages produced and consumed along with topic/queue names.
 - Request-response configuration (if enabled).
-- Additional provider specific settings (message partition key, message id, etc).
+- Additional provider-specific settings (message partition key, message id, etc).

 Here is a sample: